 Safety Overview for Panama City

 Panama City, the thriving urban centre with modern skyscrapers, rich history, and a dynamic nightlife.
 This city is generally safe for tourists, particularly in well-known neighbourhoods.
 Uber is available here which always makes a city seem safer for some reason perhaps because its allows you to get from A to B with minimal effort or exposure to the city!
-I actually had a really good experience with an Uber driver here, we got talking and realised we had architecture as a common interest and the guy turned into a university profession/ tour guide explaining why the city has developed the way it has, he even started pointing out examples as we headed from my hostel (Blu Hostel) to Casco Viejo the picturesque historic district, 5 stars and a big tip ✅.
+I actually had a really good experience with an Uber driver here, we got talking and realised we had architecture as a common interest and the guy turned into a university profession/ tour guide explaining why the city has developed the way it has, he even started pointing out examples as we headed from my hostel (Blu Hostel ((Not the best place to stay but insanely cheap)) to Casco Viejo the picturesque historic district, this guy got 5 stars and a big tip from me ✅.

 Like any major city, Panama City has its risks, and certain areas should be approached with caution, but from Blu hostel I walked around fairly extensively, particularly to the main street of Av.
 Central España which is in the Obarrio district (more below) so lets looks at those safer areas.